Department website: http://specialed.wvu.edu

 - An earned baccalaureate degree from a regionally accredited college or university with a minimum grade point average of 3.0

-- An earned master’s degree from a regionally accredited college or university in special education or disability services with a minimum grade point average of 3.25
+- An earned master’s degree from a regionally accredited college or university in special education or gifted education or disability services with a minimum grade point average of 3.25

 - Prior teaching certification in some area of special education (for personnel preparation option) or in special education or disability services (for school leadership option)

-- Two years of documented experience providing direct service to children or adults with exceptionalities in special education and/or disability services either in instruction or intervention (for personnel preparation option) or in instruction or intervention, therapeutic interventions, assessment or behavior management, administration or supervision, or other activities (for school leadership option)
+- Two years of documented experience providing direct service in instruction or intervention to children or adults with exceptionalities in special education and/or gifted education and/or disability services

 - Three letters of reference addressing the candidate’s past academic performance and qualities which would make the person suitable for doctoral-level study (contact program for specifications for reference letters)

-- A personal goal statement illustrating a lifelong commitment to excellence in special education and/or disability studies and articulating career goals focused on a leadership position in personnel preparation in special education or school leadership for special education
+- A personal goal statement illustrating a lifelong commitment to excellence in special education and/or gifted education and/or disability studies and articulating career goals focused on a faculty career

-- An academic writing sample documenting knowledge of special education and/or disability services and skill in organizing and expressing ideas and citing current sources in the professional literature
+- An academic writing sample documenting knowledge of special education and/or gifted education and/or disability services and skill in organizing and expressing ideas and citing current sources in the professional literature

 Applicants who meet the criteria specified above will also be required to undergo: